Cambridge entrepreneurs invent device to gauge vehicle load for safe disaster relief

 Image: Team photo (left to right): Siddharth Gupta, 21; Gwilym Rowbottom, 22; Joshua de Gromoboy, 21.

-The Institution of Engineering and Technology represents the public, professional and educational interests of over 150,000 electrical, electronic, manufacturing and systems engineers world-wide.<br>The IET Cambridge Network holds events and talks in Cambridge and the University Engineering Department and the Computer Laboratory, which non-members are welcome to attend.
+The Institution of Engineering and Technology represents the public, professional and educational interests of over 150,000 electrical, electronic, manufacturing and systems engineers world-wide.<br>The IET Cambridge Network holds events and talks in Cambridge, the University Engineering Department and at Anglia Ruskin University.
+Non-members are most welcome to attend.